makrai/notes/hwang2010-symb-neur-commonsense.md

     situations surrounding a given event of interest.
 The full inventory of A TOMIC 20 20 relations is listed in Table 1
   * by far, the two largest new relations are ObjectUse and HinderedBy.
 For
-* ObjectUse e.g. “popcorn bucket” that may be used for “holding popocorn”
+* ObjectUse eg “popcorn bucket” that may be used for “holding popocorn”
   * 130K everyday object-use pairs
   * by asking crowdworkers for necessary objects and their uses for each event
   * atypical usages gathered in a separate pass where workers were asked to